Trail to Eagle Scout

 • meet with a Scout without following Youth Protection rules

-As you are working on a project proposal, visit as frequently as needed with those in your support network your beneficiary, the troop Life to Eagle Mentor, your Scoutmaster, the Troop Committee Chair, and others who can offer suggestions, resources, guidance, and questions to help you think through what you will do.
+As you are working on a project proposal, visit as frequently as needed with those in your support network: your beneficiary, the troop Life to Eagle Mentor, your Scoutmaster, the troop committee chair, and others who can offer suggestions, resources, guidance, and questions to help you think through what you will do.
 Some of these adults have experience with many Eagle projects and can help you select a meaningful project and calibrate the project scope to be a suitable challenge that you can successfully complete.

 Note that the Eagle Project Workbook advises you do not have to seek the first three approvals in a specific order.
 However, the recommended sequence for a smooth approval process is listed below.
 Each of these approval steps involves a discussion, not just a quick signature.
 Be prepared to talk about your project, listen to constructive input, and take notes.